aakilfernandes/aakilfernandes.github.io/_posts/2016-07-15-cross-chain-replay-attacks.md

 ---
 layout: post
-tagline: What They Mean For the Ethereum Fork
+tagline: What They Mean For Contentious Hard Forks
 ---

 In Ethereum, users can transfer ether or interact with dapps by broadcasting signed transactions to a network of peers, miners, and exchanges.
 The catch is that signed transactions contain no network-identifying data.
 A signed transaction on one network can be "replayed" on the other network by anyone who wants to do so.